Corporate Sustainability Due Diligence Directive

 Companies’ due diligence obligations cover the following.

 - Environmental prohibitions and obligations set out in conventions.
 Companies must not cause any environmental degradation, such as harmful soil change, water or air pollution, harmful emissions, excessive water consumption, or degradation of land or other natural resources.
-Companies are expected to put in place a transition plan, including targets for reducing greenhouse gas emissions, aimed at limiting global warming to 1.5°C. A detailed list can be found in Part II of the Annex to the Directive.
+A detailed list can be found in Part II of the Annex to the Directive.

 Key due diligence obligations

-Companies directly impacted by the Directive must take the following measures.
+Companies that need to perform due diligence must take the following measures.

 - Integrate risk-based due diligence into all corporate policies and develop: